sando168/EE4951W_Vehicle_Tracking_Project/README.md

 6. Name the virtual machine and click on the Linux download for "ISO image"
 7. Edit the unattended guest username and password to something memorable
 8. Increasing the amount of RAM to at least 8GB is recommended
-9. A standard 25GB virtual disk is more than plenty
+9. It's recommended to increase this disk space from 25GB to +50GB
 10. Hit "Finish"

 ## Linux Setup